dividedmind/statistics-done-wrong/significant-differences.rst

    other, then the two methods are approximately equal (try it), and a visual comparison can give reasonable results.

+   Note that if you want to compare :math:`x_1` to a fixed value, rather than something you've estimated from the data -- perhaps you want to see if it is zero -- then :math:`x_2` has no variance and :math:`\sigma_2 = 0`, so both methods are equivalent.
+In this case, you can compare visually with confidence intervals to do a simple *z* test.

 A survey of psychologists, neuroscientists and medical researchers found that the majority made this simple error, with many scientists confusing standard errors, standard deviations, and confidence intervals.\ :cite:p:`Belia:2005dg`